Haplogroup G-M201: Modern presence

 In Russia, Ukraine and Central Asia, members of various ethnic minorities and/or residents in particular localities possess G-M201 at its highest levels in the world – even though the average rate at the national level is about 1% or less.
 The Turkic Madjar and Argyn tribes (or clans) of Kazakhstan were found to possess the highest levels of G-M201 among any modern ethnic group.
 Amongst the Madjars, G1 was found at a rate of 87%.
 A separate study on the Argyns found that 71% of males belong to G1.
 In the Russian North Caucasus the Kabardinian and Ossetian populations are also notable for high rates of G-M201.
 Digora, North Ossetia has the highest known concentration of G in a single city, as 74% of the tested men were G. Haplogroup G is found as far east as northern China in small percentages where G can reach more substantial percentages in minority groups such as the Uyghurs.

 In Turkey, the South Caucasus and Iran, haplogroup G reaches the highest percentage of national populations.
 Among Turkish males 11% of the population is G. In Iran, Haplogroup G reaches 13 to 15% of the population in various parts of the country.
 While it is found in percentages higher than 10% among the Bakhtiari, Talysh people, Gilaki, Mazandarani and Iranian Azeris, it is closer to 5% among the Iranian Arabs and in some large cities.
 Among the samples in the YHRD database from the southern Caucasus countries, 29% of the samples from Abazinia, 31% from Georgia, 18% from Azerbaijan and 11% from Armenia appear to be G samples.

 In Europe west of the Black Sea, Haplogroup G is found at about 5% of the population on average throughout most of the continent.
 The concentration of G falls below this average in Scandinavia, the westernmost former Soviet republics and Poland, as well as in Iceland and the British Isles.
 There are seeming pockets of unusual concentrations within Europe.
 In Wales, a distinctive G2a3b1 type (DYS388=13 and DYS594=11) dominates there and pushes the G percentage of the population higher than in England.

-In the Tirol (Tyrol) of western Austria, the percentage of G-M201 can reach 40% or more; perhaps the most famous example is the ancient remains of the so-called "Iceman", Ötzi.
+In Corsica, haplogroup G reaches the highest frequency of any European region outside the Caucasus, accounting for 21.7% of all male haplogroups.
+In a study on the Tirol (Tyrol) region of western Austria, the percentage of G-M201 was found to be 11.3%, although frequencies can reach 40% or more within certain valleys; perhaps the most famous example is the ancient remains of the so-called "Iceman", Ötzi.
 In the northern and highland areas of the island of Sardinia off western Italy, G percentages reach 11% of the population in one study and reached 21% in the town of Tempio in another study.
 In the Greek island of Crete, approximately 7% to 11% of males belong to haplogroup G.